Miscegenation in Asia

 Miscegenation is marriage or admixture between people who are members of different races.
 The word was coined in English from Latin miscere and genus.
 There is a long history of miscegenation in Asia.
 Greek and Macedonian soldiers intermarried with local populations of northwest India after Alexander's conquest in 4th century BCE.
 Inter-ethnic marriages in Southeast Asia have deep historical roots, beginning with Indian traders intermarrying with local populations from the 1st century onwards, resulting in the rise of Indianized kingdoms.
 From the 9th century, Arab traders also settled in the region, marrying local women and spreading Islam.
 This pattern of intermarriage continued with Chinese, Indian, and Arab traders during the 14th to 17th centuries, as well as Portuguese and Japanese traders.

-In China, inter-ethnic relationships were initially discouraged, but Persian women were present in Guangzhou from the 10th to 12th centuries, becoming part of the local community.
+In China, inter-ethnic relationships were initially discouraged, but Persian men were present in Guangzhou from the 10th to 12th centuries, becoming part of the local community.
 The Ming dynasty enforced intermarriage between Central Asian, Mongol, and Chinese populations to ensure integration.
 This trend of intermarriage included Tibetan, Uyghur, and later Russian-Chinese unions, which were encouraged for perceived genetic benefits.

 During the Vietnam War, numerous Amerasians were born from relationships between American soldiers and Vietnamese women, with estimates of their numbers ranging from 15,000 to 30,000.
 World War II also saw Japanese soldiers engaging in sexual violence across East and Southeast Asia, resulting in mixed-race offspring.
 Post-war, sex tourism became prevalent, particularly in Bali, where local men formed relationships with female tourists from various countries.

 In Central and South Asia, inter-ethnic marriages were common, with Central Asians descending from a mix of Mongols, Turks, and Iranians.
 The Hazara people of Afghanistan have Mongolian ancestry due to Turco-Mongol invasions.
 India saw significant intermarriage, especially in Goa, with Portuguese men marrying Indian women.
 The Anglo-Indian community emerged from British-Indian unions, which declined post-1857 rebellion due to anti-miscegenation laws.